 The type of "property" plays an important role in determining social relations.
 "Property," being a legal concept, plays an important role in defining different kinds of social relations.
 Owners of truly private property are free to do anything with their assets and do not have to abide by any social or political obligations.
 Thus, the owners of private assets are separated from people and society.
 A step further is capitalist property relations.
 A capitalist society is one in which property is not only privately held, the sole purpose of a capitalist society is capital accumulation.
 Of late, there is a new concept of generalized private property in which rights to and obligations related to "natural" resources, commodities produced out of labor, etc. are distributed in a manner that stability of interdependence of social categories continue to remain in balance.
 People belonging to different social categories (not individuals) who possess these generalized properties are not free to dispose of them as per their personal choices.
-This is majorly because people belonging to another category (owners of one resource) carry social obligations to people belonging to another categories despite social inequality.
+This is majorly because people belonging to one category (as owners of one resource) carry social obligations to people belonging to another category (owners of another resource).
+This chain endures relationships with different such social categories despite social inequality.